Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 2. Event component query events in database
 3. Events are returned
-4. The Subscriber process events
+4. The Consumer process events
-5. The Subscriber gets relevant data
+5. The Consumer gets relevant data

 ## Push Events

-To reduce the amount of request from subscribers we should look in to supporting push of events.
+To reduce the amount of request from consumer we should look in to supporting push of events.

 This has not been detailed yet but the solution could contain:

-- User can set up URL webhook that would receive all or a filtered list of events.
-A new component will send events to the different subscribers.
+- Consumer can set up URL webhook that would receive all or a filtered list of events.
+A new component will send events to the different consummers.
 - User can set up a notification SMS number to get a notification about events.
 - There can be a mobile app that can listen to push notifcations.